Multi-task Neural Diffusion Processes: Introduction

+We evaluate the proposed framework on wind power prediction from supervisory control and data acquisition (SCADA) data, assessing predictive accuracy, uncertainty calibration, and generalisation to unseen wind turbines under varying context sizes.
+The results show that MT-NDPs consistently outperform single-task NDPs and GP-based baselines, particularly in regimes with limited task-specific data.

 The remainder of the paper is organised as follows.
-Section~\ref{sec:preliminaries} reviews the benchmark models and introduces the background for NDPs.
-Section~\ref{dataset} describes the SCADA wind farm data.
-Section~\ref{sec:method} presents the NDP framework and our multi-task extension (MT-NDP).
-Section~\ref{sec:experimental_design} outlines the experimental design, and Section~\ref{sec:results} reports the main findings.
-Finally, Sections~\ref{sec:discussion} and~\ref{sec:conclusion} provide discussion and conclusions.
+Section~\ref{sec:ndp} introduces NDPs and their core properties.
+Section~\ref{sec:mtndp} presents the proposed multi-task extension.
+Section~\ref{sec:experimental_design} describes the dataset and experimental setup, and Section~\ref{sec:results} reports the empirical results.
+Section~\ref{sec:discussion} discusses implications and limitations, and Section~\ref{sec:conclusion} concludes.